|Winning the League in 2014|

 Born in Spain, he moved to France when he was 4 years old.
 He started at PSG, where he played most of his career.
 He also played for Racing Club and Cannes.
 Capped 60 times.
 He was a star midfielder during France's run at Euro 1984.
 He was a member of the great French midfield known as the "magic square" along with Jean Tigana, Alain Giresse and Michel Platini.

 RW: Dominique Rocheteau (France)

-Dominique Rocheteau was a member of the Saint Etienne of the late 1970's, where they reached the Champions' League Final.
+Dominique Rocheteau was a member of the Saint Etienne of the late 1970's, where they reached the 1976 European Cup Final playing against Bayern Munich.
+For France, he had 49 caps.
 He was a member of the Golden Generation that won the European Championship in 1984 and playing in the World Cup Finals in 1978, 1982 and 1986.

 For the national team, he was blamed for the goal against Bulgaria that eliminated France for the 1994 WC qualification.
 He moved to England shortly afterward.
 Ginola became a big star at the English Preimer League in the late 1990's.
 In England, he played for Newcastle United, Tottenham Hotspurs, Aston Villa and Everton. he won both PFA and FWA Player of the Year in 1998-1999.

 Valdo made his professional debuts with Grêmio Football Porto-Alegrense, with which he won four consecutive Rio Grande do Sul Leagues.
 In the summer of 1988, he signed with S.L.
 Benfica of Portugal, alongside compatriot Ricardo Gomes.
 Both Valdo and Gomes left for Paris Saint-Germain F.C. in the 1991.
 After he left PSG in 1995, he returned to Benfica and also played in Japan.
 Capped 45 times.
 He went to Mexico 1986, but did not play.
 He played in Italia 1990.